-- (1) The amounts shown in column (c) reflect the minimum payment level under the Company's 2006 Long-Term Performance Incentive Plan ("2006 LTIP"), which is 20% of the maximum amount shown in column (e).
+(1) The amounts shown in column (c) reflect the minimum payment level under the Company's 2006 LTIP, which is 20% of the maximum amount shown in column (e).
 The amount shown in column (e) is 200% of each target amount.
 The value or maturation of a performance incentive unit is determined by performance over a three-year period based on relative total shareholder return ("TSR") against a pre-determined peer group.

+(2) The amounts shown in column (i) for awards granted on January 29, 2008, reflect the number of shares of time-based restricted stock awarded under the 2006 LTIP with full vesting on January 29, 2011, and for the award granted to Mr. Barry on July 1, 2008, reflects the number of shares of time-based restricted stock awarded under the 2006 LTIP with vesting in five equal consecutive annual installments commencing on July 1, 2009 and ending on July 1, 2013.

-See discussion under the caption "Long-Term Incentives" in the Compensation Discussion and Analysis section on page 17 of this proxy statement. - (2) The amounts shown in column (i) reflect the number of time-based restricted stock awards awarded under the 2006 LTIP with full vesting on February 22, 2010. - (3) The amounts shown in column (j) reflect the combination of incentive and non-qualified options which were issued under the 2006 LTIP.
-These options become exercisable in three equal consecutive annual installments commencing on February 22, 2008. - (4) Under the provisions of the 2006 LTIP, the fair market value is defined as the closing market price on the grant date. - (5) The amounts included in column (l) represent the full grant date fair value of the awards computed in accordance with Financial Accounting Standards No. 123(R).
-Assumptions used in the calculation of these amounts are described in Note 13 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2007. - (6) All of the above grants awarded to Mr. Murphy were forfeited as of April 8, 2007, the effective date of his resignation.
-All expenses associated with Mr. Murphy's awards have been reversed.
+(3) The amounts shown in column (j) reflect the combination of incentive and non-qualified options which were issued under the 2006 LTIP.
+These options become exercisable in three equal consecutive annual installments commencing on January 29, 2009.

+(4) With respect to the awards granted on January 29, 2008, under the provisions of the 2006 LTIP, the fair market value is defined as the closing market price on the grant date.

+(5) The amounts included in column (l) represent the full grant date fair value of the awards computed in accordance with FAS 123(R).
+Assumptions used in the calculation of these amounts are described in Note 14 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2008.

+(6) All of Mr. Naples' equity grants for the 2008-2010 period vested as of the date of his retirement, October 3, 2008, and he will be entitled to one-third of the cash award, if earned, in the performance cycle, per the terms of his amended employment agreement.